Courtauld/guide/_media/image-style.md

 ## Image sizes

-Images should not be larger than 2000px wide.
+* Images should not be larger than 2000px wide.
 This is as high quality as the webstie can handle, and larger images will not look more detailed.

-To stop images becoming pixellated, make sure that when saving or exporting the **Quality** or **Compression** setting is set to maximum, this is usually **100**.
+* To stop images becoming pixellated, make sure that when saving or exporting the **Quality** or **Compression** setting is set to maximum, this is usually **100**.

-If the same JPEG is saved many times, it will degrade in quality.
+* If the same JPEG is saved many times, it will degrade in quality.
 In this case, please source the original file, or ask the photgrapher to make a new one for you.

-## Sending Images

-If you need to send images to anyone working on the website, please **attach** them to emails, or put them into a ZIP file, specifying in the email what the ZIP contains.

-Do not send images inside Word Documents or inside PDFs, these images cannot be properly uploaded to the website, and will not be high quality.

 ## Styles of Images

 ### Portraits

-Portraits may be either portrait or landscape format, but they are best closely cropped to the face.
+* Portraits may be either portrait or landscape format, but they are best closely cropped to the face.

-Headshots for news articles or personal profiles are best cropped to a square shape.
+* Headshots for news articles or personal profiles are best cropped to a square shape.

 ### Artworks

-High quality images of artworks are important.
+* High quality images of artworks are important.
 They may be in landscape or portrait format depending on the artwork.

-Details of artworks are also important, when uploading an image of an artwork, select some choice details.
+* Details of artworks are also important, when uploading an image of an artwork, select some choice details.
 Crop these details to a square-ish shape so that they can be used in many different contexts on the site.

-Crop out any borders or rough edges to make the image look neater.
+* Crop out any borders or rough edges to make the image look neater.

 ### Banners

-Banner images are useful for many different pages.
+* Banner images are useful for many different pages.
 These should be much wider than they are tall.

-Close details of artworks or textures look particularly good as banner images, as do lines of people and photographs of buildings or landscapes.
+* Close details of artworks or textures look particularly good as banner images, as do lines of people and photographs of buildings or landscapes.